BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 for each day.
 This is just a cut-down example intended to show some of the functionality possible.

-Notably, the entirely data structure is cleanly self-describing.
-The Google Envelope assertions clearly denote each type of data, while some data is additional stored as a [Uniform Resource (UR)](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-1-overview.md), which is also self-describing and built atop [dCBOR](https://github.com/BlockchainCommons/crypto-commons/blob/master/dcbor.md), yet another self-describing format.

-Basically, it's self-describing all the way down, ensuring the data's openness, which will be vital when Nadia goes beyond the protection she builds into the ToneZone to allow some sharing of data (in Part Two).
+Notably, the entire data structure is cleanly self-describing.
+The Gordian Envelope assertions clearly denote each type of data, while some data is additionally stored as a [Uniform Resource (UR)](https://github.com/BlockchainCommons/crypto-commons/blob/master/Docs/ur-1-overview.md), which is also self-describing and built atop [dCBOR](https://github.com/BlockchainCommons/crypto-commons/blob/master/dcbor.md), yet another self-describing format.
+Basically, it's self-describing all the way down, ensuring the data's openness, which will be vital when Nadia goes beyond the protection built into the ToneZone to allow some sharing of data (in Parts Two, Three, and Four).

 ### 2. Nadia Protects Her Privacy (Encryption)

-* **Use Case:** Nadia wants to make sure that her tracker data isn't easily accessible by unauthorized parties.**
+* **Use Case:** Nadia wants to tracker data that isn't easily accessible by unauthorized parties.**
-* **Privacy Benefits:** Encryption ensures that the data is closely protected on a few devices.
+* **Privacy Benefits:** Encryption ensures that the ToneZone data is closely protected on a few devices.

 Of course, just formatting the data in a open manner isn't enough.
 For Nadia's ToneZone to fulfill its core goal, the data has to be protected.

 This is simple with Gordian Envelope.
-All Nadia has to do is to encrypt her wrapped envelopes for her device data and her account info.
-Then, the data can only be encrypted or decrypted with her symmetric key, which Nadia plans to store both in the ToneZone device and on its mobile app, but nowhere else.
+The ToneZone creates "wrapped envelopes" that encrypt Nadia's device data and account info.
+That data can only be decrypted with Nadia's symmetric key, which is only stored on the ToneZone device and on its mobile app -- nowhere else.

 ```
 "ur:cid/hdcxzoqzispesnbbkohddwbyhtbzzsssdldassamdeeofdtndsaazsjpdtnnvwfnatglbgbnehwe" [